-I don’t think I’ve ever done a review of a product quite like this one.
+I don’t think I’ve ever written a product review like this one.

-I do a lot of research before ever clicking that ‘Buy Now’ button.
-So I usually have a pretty good idea what I’m getting.
+I do a lot of research before clicking that ‘Buy Now’ button.
+So I usually have a pretty good idea of what I’m getting.

 I’ve been testing LED shop lights for my garage lighting upgrade project.